 All businesses love inbound leads.
 This is simply because since the customer has reached out to you on their own, it shows that they are already interested in your product.
 The big question here is how long does this interest generally last?

-We found that 35%-50% of the time, the sales go to the first responder.
+We found that 38% to 52% of the time, the sales go to the first responder.
 We suggest that you strike when the iron is hot and respond within an hour of receiving an inquiry.

 Whether it is social media, e-mail, or a phone call, the golden rule of responding within an hour can be applied universally.
-The response rate has been seen to drop dramatically by 8 times after the first hour.
-The difference between the number of responses in the first hour to the number of responses in the second hour was a whopping 450%.
+The response rate has been seen to drop dramatically by almost 8 times after the first hour.
+The difference between the number of responses in the first hour and the number of responses in the second hour was a whopping 400%.

 b) The optimal time frame to respond is within one hour.

-c) The difference between the number of responses in the first hour to the number of responses in the second hour is 450%.
+c) The difference between the number of responses in the first hour and the number of responses in the second hour is 400%.

 Cold Calling Outbound Leads